OrangeLightning219/purple-nebula-vscode-theme/README.md

 # My custom vs code theme
-VS Code theme based on the default theme from lite.
+VS Code theme based on the default theme from [lite](https://github.com/rxi/lite).

+Supported languages:

+* C
+* C++
+* Python
+* Markdown

-Tested only with C++ so syntax highlighting for other languages may be weird or incomplete.
+Other languages may be weird or incomplete.